cugos/cugos.github.com/meetings/_posts/2016-02-17-cugos_monthly.markdown

 1. apply the model from the Cubist model and apply it to a new scene, you get outputs with liklihood of disturbance
 1. set disturbance threshold that says "anything greater than this value is likely fire"
 1. validate results: compare detected fires to the fire database, compare to BARC data for the scene and year in question, and human assessment
-1. results: for most scenes it looks like it works pretty well. it's dependent on the amount of training data available.
-Where there's a lot of training data, the model is good a predicting.
+1. results: for most scenes it looks like it works pretty well.
+It's dependent on the amount of training data available.
+Where there's a lot of training data, the model is good at predicting.

 Thanks Jacob!

 ### emiliom

+Ubunutu computer, yah never know when it's gonna project...
+And it does!

+Emilio, couldn't wrap his head around this idea that there was a Gorge 40 minutes outside of Seattle.
+The Green River Gorge is an oddity in Geology of the region.
+Beautiful place, really worth a visit.
+Trout fishing, swimming holes, great foliage.

+As an environmental scientist, he wants to know his area.
+So he researched the gorge online.
+But he found online data sources (Google) to be quite misleading.
+There are a lot of different types of public land, but these online resources just mark them as "green".

+There is a long history of locals taking down signage that helps you access these areas.
+It's a great area, but really hard to know what you can and can't do.

+This inspired Emilio to document the area to provide better access.
+Text descriptions only get you so far.
+Especially in the area of ubiquitous maps, we can do better.
+Emilio and a group have started sporadic mapping while hiking the area.
+They start data collection when they start, but then the device (phone) just runs and doesn't require active participation.
+You can just hike!
+They're seeking the simplest possible work flow.

+Over the years, they've collected a lot of hiking path data.
+The results are really cool.
+Great gpx data for many hikes.
+How do you put it out there?
+The data is messy, too messy to make a public map.
+Accurate and detailed geo data takes a lot of time.
+It's prohibitive.

+How do you go from raw gpx data to something other people can actually use?
+He wants to get the data somewhere that people can use it...
+Without spending days data munging...

+Seth suggests Strava.
+That can be a good first stop for this type of data, and makes it accessible to lots of different folks.

 ### npeihl